What does it do?

 The Freedom Programme identifies the roles played by attitudes and beliefs on the actions of abusive men and the responses of women victims and survivors.
 The aim is to help women who have experienced or are experiencing domestic violence to make sense of and understand what has happened to them, and understand that the perpetrator is to blame for the abuse.

-The Freedom Programme is ran all the time in the three districts; Bassetlaw, Mansfield and Newark and Sherwood.
+The Freedom Programme is run all the time in the three districts; Bassetlaw, Mansfield and Newark and Sherwood.
+You can attend either a face to face programme or virtually.

 You can self refer on to the Freedom Programme or a professional may refer on your behalf with your consent.